m-murasovs/amazon-bestsellers-scraper/README.md

 ## During the run

-During the run, the Actor will output messages notifying you of which page is being extracted.
-When the items are extracted, the Actor will notify you that they are being saved.
+During the run, the actor will output messages notifying you of which page is being extracted.
+When the items are extracted, the actor will notify you that they are being saved.

 Due to concurrent extraction of pages, these notifications may not be displayed in order.

-The number of pending URLs is displayed throughout the run.

-In case of an error, the Actor will complete its run immediately, without adding any data to the dataset.
+In case of an error, the actor will complete its run immediately, without adding any data to the dataset.

-When it is finished, the Actor will display a **Crawl complete.** message.
+When it is finished, the actor will display a **Crawl complete.** message.

 ## CU usage

-For every 100 pages scraped, the Actor will consume 0.6 Compute Units.
+For every 100 pages scraped, the actor will consume 0.6 Compute Units.
 This means that with 1 Compute Unit, you can scrape around 160 pages.

 ## Proxy configuration